Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

 \subsection{Cost per Iteration}

-We now analyze the time complexity of each component in the optimization process and then summarize the cost per iteration of our algorithm.
-For the ease of description and analysis, we assume that the data entries are distributed evenly across machines.
-Namely, we assume that the number of columns of $X$ on each machine is $O(N / K)$, and the corresponding non-zero entries on each machine is $O(\#\text{nnz} / K)$, where $\#\text{nnz}$ is the number of non-zero elements in $X$.
-We will separate the costs for computation and that for communication in our discussion.
-In our cost analysis below, we consider a general $f$ and $g^*$ and assume that evaluating $g^*(\bv)$ and $\nabla g^*(\bv)$ costs $O(n)$.\footnote{We do not consider special cases such as $g(\bw) = \|\bw\|^2/2$.
+In the following, we analyze the time complexity of each component in the optimization process and summarize the cost per iteration of the proposed algorithm.
+For the ease of analysis, we assume that the number of columns of $X$ on each machine is $O(N / K)$, and the corresponding non-zero entries on each machine is $O(\#\text{nnz} / K)$, where $\#\text{nnz}$ is the number of non-zero elements in $X$.
+We consider general $\xi^*$ and $g^*$ and assume that the evaluations for $g(\bw)$, $g^*(\bv)$, and $\nabla g^*(\bv)$ all cost $O(n)$.\footnote{We do not consider special cases such as $g(\bw) = \|\bw\|^2/2$.
 In those cases, further acceleration can be derived depending on the specific function structure.} The part of $\nabla^2 g^*(\bv)$ is assumed to cost at most $O(n)$ (both for forming it and for its product with another vector), for otherwise we can simply replace it with a diagonal matrix as an approximation.
-Since we do not assume any special structure of the problem, performing exact line search is impractical.
-Therefore, in the following, we only consider the backtracking line search strategy.
-We also assume wthout loss of generality that the cost of evaluating one $\xi^*_i$ is proportional to the dimension of the domain, namely $O(c_i)$, so the evaluation of $\bxi^*$ costs $O(N/K)$ on each machine.
+In practice, performing exact line search is impractical unless the problem structure allows.
+Therefore, in the following, we only analyze the backtracking line search strategy.
+We also assume without loss of generality that the cost for evaluating one $\xi^*_i$ is proportional to the dimension of the domain, namely $O(c_i)$, so the evaluation of $\bxi^*$ costs $O(N/K)$ on each machine.